m-kupiec/compendium-javascript/README.md

 Consuming functions can be registered using `then` and `catch` methods

-`then` receives two callbacks as its arguments - the first callback receives the result if the promise was resolved while the second callback receives the error if the promise was rejected
+`then` receives two callbacks as its arguments - the first callback (success handler, `onFulfilled`) receives the result if the promise was resolved while the second callback (failure handler, `onRejected`) receives the error if the promise was rejected

 ```js
 const promise = new Promise(function(resolve, reject) {